 (2012) “Of mobile phones and mother-fathers: Calls, texts, and conjugal power relations of mother-away Filipino families”, New Media and Society.
 14.6: 916-930.

 This article examines how the mobile phone might matter in the exercise of conjugal power relations between left-behind fathers and migrant mothers in transnational Filipino families.
 Drawing on in-depth interviews of ten pairs of fathers and children from mother-away families, it reveals that the mobile phone provides parents avenues to both expand and hold on to their traditionally gender-differentiated roles.
 This means that while the technology mitigates some of the effects of migration, it also complicates the already complex relationships between these fathers and mothers.
 Unfortunately, this situation tends to amplify the tremendous difficulties of having to deal with two opposing forces: the changed realities in a transnational Filipino family and the traditional expectations of Philippine society.
 So while the mobile phone can lead to increasing cooperation between left-behind fathers and migrant mothers, it has mostly resulted in exacerbating the already tremendous chasms that divide them.

 (2011) “Engaged but not immersed: Tracking the mediated public connection of Filipino elite migrants in London”, South East Asia Research.
 19.2: 197-224.

 (2017) “The rise of trolls in the Philippines (and what we can do about it)”, In: Curato N (eds.)
-A Duterte Reader: Critical Essays on the Early Presidency of Rodrigo Duterte.
-Quezon City: Ateneo de Manila University Press.
+A Duterte Reader: Critical Essays On Rodrigo Duterte's Early Presidency.
+Quezon City, Philippines: Ateneo de Manila University Press.
 231-250

 Repository URL: http://eprints.whiterose.ac.uk/118804/